McNoblesse/EEV_AI/README.md

 # eeV-AI

 eeV-AI is a conversational AI application built with FastAPI and LangChain.
 It provides a chatbot interface that can answer user queries by leveraging a powerful language model and retrieving information from a vector database.
-The project includes a FastAPI backend for the AI logic and a Streamlit frontend for user interaction and testing.
+The project includes a FastAPI backend for the AI logic and a Gradio frontend for user interaction and testing.

 ## Features